chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_quick_start.md

 ### Find all tomograms for a certain organism and download preview-sized MRC files:

-The following iterates over all tomograms related to a specific organism and downloads a 25% scale preview tomogram in MRC format for each one.
+The following iterates over all tomograms related to a specific organism and downloads each tomogram in MRC format.

 ```python
 import json